Supplements

 Plant-based protein powders are excellent alternatives for vegans, vegetarians, or those avoiding dairy.
 Two of the most popular sources are pea and hemp protein.

-- Pea Protein: Made from yellow split peas, it’s rich in branched-chain amino acids (BCAAs) and easy to digest.
-It has a smooth texture and neutral flavor, making it a versatile choice for smoothies and recipes.
+• Pea Protein: Made from yellow split peas, it’s rich in branched-chain amino acids (BCAAs) and easy to digest.
+It has a smooth texture and neutral flavour, making it a versatile choice for smoothies and recipes.

-- Hemp Protein: Derived from hemp seeds, it contains all nine essential amino acids and is packed with omega-3 fatty acids and fiber.
-Its earthy flavor makes it ideal for blending into smoothies or baking recipes.
+• Hemp Protein: Derived from hemp seeds, it contains all nine essential amino acids and is packed with omega-3 fatty acids and fiber.
+Its earthy flavour makes it ideal for blending into smoothies or baking recipes.

 While plant proteins generally have slightly lower bioavailability than whey, they’re still highly effective for supporting muscle maintenance, recovery, and overall nutrition—especially when combined.